Ravendwyr/tpp-scripts/README.md

 Originally designed as a moderation aid, this script uses [tmi.js](https://www.npmjs.com/package/tmi.js) and [node-twitch](https://www.npmjs.com/package/node-twitch) to query the Twitch API to download and save the userdata and profile pictures of ~~almost~~ everyone in the chosen channel's chat room.

 User data is saved to `user_data/<username>.json` while their profile pictures are saved to `user_avatars/<username>-<filehash>.png`.
 Saving user data is disabled by default but can be easily enabled by removing the comment blocks surrounding the code.

-This tool requires an [OAuth token](https://twitchapps.com/tmi/) (excluding the `oauth:` part) as well as a Client ID and Secret Key from a [Twitch App](https://dev.twitch.tv/console) in order to work.
-These keys need to be stored in the provided `.env` file prior to launching the script.

 The script checks users on inital boot, when a new message comes in, or when a user joins or leaves the chat and doesn't stop until terminated.